I’m using my non-existent psychic powers to predict that you’re here looking for some of the best views in NYC.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

-***Not sure where to stay in NYC?
+***Not sure where to stay in NYC or what the best areas in NYC are?
 Then check out 414 Hotel(Rooms at this chic, Hell’s Kitchen hotel start at $159 per night and include fridges, flat-screen TVs and iPod docks.
 There’s even a working fireplace in the lobby!), The James New York(Chic, modern rooms at this Soho hotel start at $177 per night and feature high ceilings, floor to ceiling windows, glassed-off bathrooms, plush linens made from natural materials, and more), The Bowery Hotel, (Rooms at this 5-star, Nolita hotel start at $300 per night and are cozy, but stylish, with free Wifi, free bike rentals, exquisite city views, and more). and Pod 39(Located in Murray Hill, this pod hotel sits inside a residential home from 1918.
 Rooms here start at $120 per night and are cozy and outfitted with queen-size beds or stainless-steel bunk beds with individual TVs and bedside shelves).***

 Best Views in NYC: Brooklyn